+NOTE: Refer to Chapter 2 for complete language of alternatives

 - 1 (No Action).
 Do not establish AMs for the GA-NC and FLK/EFL stocks of hogfish.
 Current commercial and recreational AMs apply to hogfish throughout the South Atlantic Fishery Management Council's area of jurisdiction. - 2.
-If commercial landings reach or are projected to reach the commercial ACL, NMFS would close the commercial sector for the remainder of the fishing year.
-On and after the effective date of such a notification, all sale or purchase is prohibited and harvest or possession of hogfish in or from the EEZ would be limited to the recreational bag and possession limit.
-Additionally, if the commercial ACL is exceeded, NMFS would reduce the commercial ACL in the following fishing year by the amount of the commercial overage, only if hogfish is overfished and the total ACL (commercial ACL and recreational ACL) is exceeded.

-Sub-alternative 2a: For the GA-NC stock of hogfish. - Sub-alternative 2a: For the GA-NC stock of hogfish.
-Sub-alternative 2b: For the FLK/EFL stock of hogfish. - If recreational landings reach or are projected to reach the recreational ACL, NMFS would close the recreational sector for the remainder of the fishing year, unless, using the best scientific information available, NMFS determines that a closure is unnecessary.

-Sub-alternative 3a: For the GA-NC stock of hogfish if the stock is overfished.

-Sub-alternative 3b: For the GA-NC stock of hogfish regardless of stock status.

-Sub-alternative 3c: For the FLK/EFL stock of hogfish if the stock is overfished.

-Sub-alternative 3d: For the FLK/EFL stock of hogfish regardless of stock status.

-4. If recreational landings exceed the recreational ACL, then during the following fishing year, recreational landings will be monitored for a persistence in increased landings.
-If necessary, NMFS would reduce the length of fishing season and the recreational ACL in the following fishing year by the amount of the recreational overage, only if the species is overfished and the total ACL (commercial ACL and recreational ACL) is exceeded.
-The length of the recreational season and recreational ACL will not be reduced if NMFS determines, using the best scientific information available, that a reduction is unnecessary.

-Sub-alternative 4a.
-For the GA-NC stock of hogfish.
-Sub-alternative 4b.
-For the FLK/EFL stock of hogfish.
+If commercial landings reach or are projected to reach the commercial ACL, the commercial sector will close for the remainder of the fishing year; all sale or purchase will be prohibited and harvest or possession of hogfish in or from the EEZ would be limited to the recreational bag and possession limit.
+If the commercial ACL is exceeded, the commercial ACL in the following fishing year will be reduced by the amount of the commercial overage, only if hogfish is overfished and the total ACL is exceeded. - 2a, For the GA-NC stock of hogfish. - 2b, For the FLK/EFL stock of hogfish - If recreational landings reach or are projected to reach the recreational ACL, the recreational sector will close for the remainder of the fishing year, unless NMFS determines that a closure is unnecessary. - 3a.
+For the GA-NC stock of hogfish if the stock is overfished. - 3b.
+For the GA-NC stock of hogfish regardless of stock status. - 3c.
+For the FLK/EFL stock of hogfish if the stock is overfished. - 3d.
+For the FLK/EFL stock of hogfish regardless of stock status. - 4.
+If recreational landings exceed the recreational ACL, then during the following fishing year, landings will be monitored for a persistence in increased landings.
+If necessary, the length of fishing season and the recreational ACL will be reduced in the following fishing year by the amount of the recreational overage, only if the species is overfished and the total ACL is exceeded.
+The length of the recreational season and recreational ACL will not be reduced if NMFS determines a reduction is unnecessary. - 4a.
+For the GA-NC stock of hogfish 4b.
+For the FLK/EFL stock of hogfish - 5.
+If recreational landings exceed the recreational ACL for two consecutive fishing years, then during the following fishing year, recreational landings will be monitored for a persistence in increased landings.
+If necessary, the length of fishing season and the recreational ACL will be reduced after two consecutive years of exceeding the recreational ACL in the following fishing year by the amount of the average annual recreational overage, only if the species is overfished and the total ACL of the respective stock is exceeded.
+The length of the recreational season and recreational ACL will not be reduced if NMFS determines that a reduction is unnecessary. - 5a.
+For the GA-NC stock of hogfish - 5b.
+For the FLK/EFL stock of hogfish

-proposed in this amendment (Action 1), action must be also taken to specify AMs for each of the two hogfish stocks.
+Council's area of jurisdiction is being proposed in this amendment (Action 1), action must be also taken to specify AMs for each of the two hogfish stocks.